acje/Alignment_autonomy/README.md

-# Alignment_autonomy
-Pareto efficient autonomy and alignment
+# Pareto efficient autonomy and alignment

 Made with https://draw.io